Dragon Crusaders

-Dragon Crusaders is a 2011 film starring Dylan Jones, Cecily Fay and Feth Greenwood directed by Mark Atkins.
+Dragon Crusaders is a 2011 American fantasy adventure film starring Dylan Jones, Cecily Fay and Feth Greenwood directed by Mark Atkins.
 It was dubbed in Tamil and was released on September 27, 2011.

 Plot

 A group of fugitive Knights Templar attacks a pirate ship and they are cursed to turn into hideous monsters.
 To fight the curse and ultimately save the world, they must defeat the Sorcerer (The Black Dragon) who is determined to destroy it.